Skip to main content

 From call centre handovers to disconnected legacy systems, friction can erode trust and push customers to switch providers.

-Karen calls this the “cancel culture” effect, comparing seamless experiences from giants like Amazon or Booking.com to the more cumbersome journeys still common in financial services.
+Disjointed journeys create a "cancel culture" effect: customers compare faster, more joined-up experiences from giants like Amazon or Booking.com with the more cumbersome routes still common in financial services.

 "When a customer calls about a loan and wants to discuss their insurance, they shouldn't have to repeat themselves.